Sons of the American Revolution

 ARTICLE IX - The Vice President

-The Senior Vice President shall assist the President in the performance of his duties and in his absence from a Society meeting, the Senior Vice President shall preside.
-In the absence of both the President and the Senior Vice President from a Society meeting the next elected Society officer, in the order listed in Articles X through XVI below, shall preside.
-In the event that the office of President becomes vacant, the Senior Vice President shall assume the un-expired term of the President.
+The Vice President shall assist the President in the performance of his duties and in his absence from a Society meeting, the Vice President shall preside.
+In the absence of both the President and the Vice President from a Society meeting the next elected Society officer, in the order listed in Articles X through XVI below, shall preside.
+In the event that the office of President becomes vacant, the Vice President shall assume the un-expired term of the President.

 ARTICLE X - The Secretary

 The Secretary shall conduct the general correspondence of the Society dealing with all matters relating to membership and shall maintain appropriate files.
 He shall have charge of and maintain all records of the Society, which are not herein expressly placed in the charge of other officers of the Society.
 He shall notify all candidates of their admission to membership in the Society and forward to them their certificates of membership.
 He shall maintain an accurate roll of membership of the Society and shall as of January 1 of each year, submit the report of membership of the Society to the Executive Director of the National Society.
 The Secretary will be the individual authorized to sign any document from the NSSAR requesting the State Secretary’s signature.

 ARTICLE XI - The Recording Secretary